On this page:

 18.7 - Payment of the student services and amenities fee

-Eligible students may choose to pay some of the fee upfront and access SA-HELP for the remainder or may access SA-HELP for the full amount of the fee.
+Students may pay their SSAF upfront.
+Eligible students who are unable to pay upfront may request a SA-HELP loan [part 33.1].
+These students may choose to pay some of the fee upfront and access a SA-HELP loan for the remainder or may access a SA-HELP loan for the full amount of the fee.
 The amount of SA-HELP accessed by the student will be added to the student’s accumulated HELP debt.
 Eligible students will be able to use SA-HELP even if they do not wish to access any other HELP scheme.

 18.8 - Refund of the fee